tavip/linux/Documentation/labs/app_dev_debug.rst

 It can be seen that a regular running program does not generate any error.
-However, running with Valgrind, errors in three contexts:
+However, running with Valgrind, there are errors in three contexts:

    * call strcat(line 10) string is not initialized
    * write memory after free(line 20: p[1] = 'a')